How to Develop a Keyword List for Your Business

 Don’t be afraid to use long-tail keywords and location-based keywords in your secondary keyword list.
 You might be tempted to stick to popular, generic terms to do with your sector, for example, ‘Furniture’ may seem like an attractive keyword given the high search volume, but this also means that competition will be very intense.
 With over 70% of searches deemed long-tail, it is better to focus on more specific keywords such as ‘Four Poster Beds Dublin’.

-Use the tools
+Use the Right Tools

 There are a plethora of tools at your disposal to help in your keyword research.
 We’ve discussed our favourite, Google’s Keyword Planner.
-It can generate a huge list of keywords based on your primary list and also gives you the monthly search volume, the level of competition, and the recommended bid for each keyword on Google AdWords.
+It can generate a huge list of keywords based on your primary list and also gives you the monthly search volume, the level of competition, and the recommended bid for each keyword on Google Ads.
 This tool is free and one we use all the time.

 Some other tools include Answer The Public which generates dozens of questions based on a single keyword, and Keyword Tool which lists hundreds of different auto-complete answers for a keyword gathered from Google, YouTube, Amazon, eBay, Bing, and the App Store.